 Explore the Island’s Natural Beauty

-Things to explore in Greenwich National Park could create a bucket list in itself.
+Things to explore in Greenwich in Prince Edward Island National Park could create a bucket list in itself.
 The spectacular parabolic dune system rises above white-sand beaches and acts as a stunning backdrop to an extensive trail system that includes a floating boardwalk.
 Rent a bicycle and hit the trails to see the natural diversity of the area first-hand.

 Hit the Links at Crowbush Cove